Neodreadlord/pisces/index.md

-updated files for PISCES application:
+## updated files for PISCES application:
+These are only optional and not required.
+These versions are included within the application installation automatically.

 [Sql Scan](sqli_scan.py)